-This Management's Discussion and Analysis ("MD&A") covers the consolidated financial statements of Jushi Holdings Inc. and its controlled subsidiaries as of December 31, 2020, and for the three months and year then ended (the "Financial Statements").
+This Management's Discussion and Analysis ("MD&A") covers the consolidated financial statements of Jushi Holdings Inc. and its controlled subsidiaries as of March 31, 2021, and for the three months then ended (the "Financial Statements").
 Unless the context indicates or requires otherwise, the terms "Jushi", "the Company", "we", "us" and "our" refers to Jushi Holdings Inc. and its controlled entities.
-This MD&A should be read in conjunction with the audited annual consolidated financial statements and notes thereto for the years ended December 31, 2020 and December 31, 2019 (the "Annual Financial Statements"), which have been prepared by management and are in accordance with International Financial Reporting Standards ("IFRS"), and all amounts are expressed in United States ("U.S.") dollars unless otherwise noted.
-The information contained in this report is current to June 4, 2021 unless otherwise indicated.
+This MD&A should be read in conjunction with the condensed unaudited interim consolidated financial statements and notes thereto for the three months ended March 31, 2021 ("the "Quarterly Financial Statements"), and the audited consolidated financial statements and the accompanying notes for the years ended December 31, 2020 and 2019 (the "Annual Financial Statements"), which have been prepared by management and are in accordance with International Financial Reporting Standards ("IFRS"), and all amounts are expressed in United States ("U.S.") dollars unless otherwise noted.
+The information contained in this report is current to June 5, 2021 unless otherwise indicated.

-The Company's certifying officers are responsible for ensuring that the Annual Financial Statements and MD&A do not contain any untrue statement of material fact or omit to state a material fact required to be stated or that is necessary to make a statement not misleading in light of the circumstances under which it was made.
+The Company's certifying officers are responsible for ensuring that the Financial Statements and MD&A do not contain any untrue statement of material fact or omit to state a material fact required to be stated or that is necessary to make a statement not misleading in light of the circumstances under which it was made.
 The Company's officers certify that the Financial Statements and MD&A fairly present, in all material respects, the financial condition, result of operations and cash flows, of the Company as the date hereof.

-The Annual Financial Statements and this MD&A have been reviewed by the Company's Audit Committee and were approved by the Company's Board of Directors on June 4, 2021.
+The Financial Statements and this MD&A have been reviewed by the Company's Audit Committee and were approved by the Company's Board of Directors on June 6, 2021.

-Additional information relating to the Company, including the Company's Annual Information Forms ("AIF"), Final Short Form Base Shelf Prospectus dated October 14, 2020, Prospectus Supplement dated October 21, 2020, Prospectus Supplement dated January 5, 2021 and Prospectus Supplement dated February 11,2021 can be found on SEDAR at www.sedar.com.
+Additional information relating to the Company, including the Company's Annual Information Forms ("AIF"), Final Short Form Base Shelf Prospectus dated October 14, 2020, Prospectus Supplement dated October 21, 2020, Prospectus Supplement dated January 5, 2021 and Prospectus Supplement dated February 11, 2021 can be found on SEDAR at www.sedar.com.